-- If the numbers are known in advance, then from the root, we search a child u with the value equals to $\min\{proof(root), disproof(root)\}$ . - Find a path from the root towards a leaf recursively as follows. - If we try to prove it, then pick a child with the least proof number for a MAX node, and pick any node that has a chance to be proved for a MIN node. - ▷ If we try to disprove it, then pick a child with the least disproof number for a MIN node, and pick any node that has a chance to be disproved for a MAX node.
+- GT is "prove" if GV = proof(root), which means we try to prove it. - GT is "disprove" if GV = disproof(root), which means we try to disprove it. - In the case of proof(root) = disproof(root), we set GT to "prove" for convenience. - From the root, we search for a leaf whose value is unknown. - The leaf found is a most proving node if GT is "prove", or a most disproving node if GT is "disprove". - To find such a leaf, we start from the root downwards recursively as follows. - ▶ If we have reached a leaf, then stop. - If GT is "prove", then pick a child with the least proof number for a MAX node, and any node that has a chance to be proved for a MIN node. - If GT is "disprove", then pick a child with the least disproof number for a MIN node, and any node that has a chance to be disproved for a MAX node.